smart-edge-open/specs/openness_awsgreengrass.md

 This section describe how to setup and run AWS Greengrass on openNESS in a Docker container.
 ### Running AWS IoT Greengrass in a Docker Container

+OpenNESS was tested with Docker v1.9.2 of the AWS IoT Greengrass Core software version.

 #### Download Dockerfile from AWS